ksing/optiver-optitrade-challenge/README.md

 After these 10 minutes, you'll start again with 20,000 euros.

+**All of you are trading on the same exchange, which means that you will compete for the same opportunities...**

+**Last thing: every trade will impact your position &mdash; keep an eye on it to manage your risk exposure!**

 ## Protocol specification
 The communication from and towards the exchange is done via a text-based, ASCII, protocol.